department-of-veterans-affairs/gibct-data-service/README.md

 ### Additional Versioning.
 In addition to the versioned institution objects, the gibct-data-service uses versioning to keep track of other objects used in the comparison tool.
 These include:
  - Institution Programs: VET TEC programs and their associated information.
- - Institution Category Ratings: Data regarding experiences and various aspects of institutions to give an overall perspective on the institution and what it has to offer.
  - School Certifying Officials: Contact information for the School's Certifying Officials
  - Zipcode Rates: Location specific payment rates.
  - Caution Flags: Warning messages specific to individual institutions.